 Asylum seekers are either accommodated in a reception centre or receive monthly financial allowance to cover all costs of their stay in Poland.

-All asylum seekers can:
+All asylum seekers (living in and out the reception centre) can:

 - attend Polish language course and receive basic material supplies necessary for the course;

 - receive school supplies for children, including, as far as possible, the expenses for extra-curricular classes, sports and recreational activities;